ettoreciarcia/personal-website-hugo/content/career-story.md

 ## Current state

-Currently, I'm in SIGHUP, sitting at my comfortable workstation
+Currently, I work at SIGHUP remotely from my beautiful home office (perhaps in the future, I will dedicate a page to my home office setup).

 ![workstation](/aboutImg/workstation.png)

-trying to learn something new every day.

-The technologies I work with the most are Kubernetes, AWS services related to Kubernetes (VPC, EC2, S3, EKS), Ansible, Terraform, and Kong Gateway.
+The technologies I work with the most are Kubernetes, AWS services related to Kubernetes (VPC, EC2, S3, EKS), Ansible, Terraform and Kong Gateway.

 When I'm not engaged in IT-related activities, I'm probably watching some anime with my super nerdy girlfriend.
 And if we're not doing that, we're probably at a comic book convention.